jorcastaneda/genexus/README.md

     ```javascript
     // mal
-    For Each Cliente
+    For each Cliente
        Where ClienteCodigo = &ClienteCodigo
        Msg(ClienteNombre)
     EndFor

     // bien
-    for each Cliente
+    For each Cliente
        where ClienteCodigo = &ClienteCodigo

        msg(ClienteNombre)
-    endfor
+    EndFor

     // mal
     &Fecha = YmdToD(2017, 01, 01)